catsmoker/catsmoker.github.io/README.md

 <a href="https://catsmoker.github.io" class="button">Go to Catsmoker Website</a>

-or check the new (still in devlopment) website:
+or check the new (still in development) website

 <a href="https://catsmoker.github.io/newindex" class="button">Go to new Catsmoker Website</a>